Chrispom48/chris-pomeroy-music/README.md

 https://fontawesome.com/icons/youtube?f=brands&s=solid
 https://fontawesome.com/icons/instagram?f=brands&s=solid
 https://fontawesome.com/icons/facebook?f=brands&s=solid

+For the layout of my site and basic structures, I used [Bootstrap]https://getbootstrap.com/docs/4.5/getting-started/introduction/.

 As well as using **w3schools** for guidance, I also had help from my mentor **Tim Nelson** and want to thank him for guiding me through the steps of this project and answering a plethora of my questions.